 Bæjarins bestu – the real Icelandic hot dog

 The Icelandic hot dog is unique.
 Your visit won’t be complete without trying it out.
 And there is a reason why Bæjarins beztu pylsur (The Best Hot Dogs in Town) has been around since 1937.
 It is the oldest hot dog stand in Iceland, and if you want a real Icelandic hot dog you really must get it here.
 The stand has been owned and operated by the same family since the beginning, and now the fourth generation is running it.
 There are certainly other places to get hot dogs, but Bæjarins bestu is really the place to get it.
 Hot dogs are the cheapest meal you can buy in Iceland, and Bæjarins bestu is the place to get the real Icelandic hot dog.

-Everybody likes to have some ethnic every now and again, right?
-Well, in Reykjavik we have two great Syrian restaurants next to each other in the downtown area.
-If you want to become an honorary Icelander you must try them both out and then have heated arguments about which one is better.
+Everybody likes to have some ethnic food every now and again, right?
+Well, in Reykjavik we have a great Syrian place in the downtown area.

-They are both very good, and reasonably priced.
-I highly recommend trying them out, if you want to change things up from the more Icelandic selections.
+Mandi is a wonderful place, and one of my personal favorites.
+It’s very tasty and reasonably priced.
+I highly recommend trying it out, if you want to change things up from the more Icelandic selections.

 The Best Restaurants in Reykjavik

 This is only a small selection of places, but these are our favorite spots to eat on a budget.
 There are, of course, also many great places where you can splurge a bit more, and we have another list of those.